dinukx/dhamma-notes/Reference_list.md

 <b>first 10 videos</b>

-this section lay the foundation on how to prep for searching dhamma. when someone wants to make a house, first thing he has to do is to understand how a house become to exist. inorder to have a house, a solid foundation is required. then first things we need to is to find what are the components the house is made of. similarly this section teaches you 3 things
+this section lay the foundation on how to prep for searching dhamma. when someone wants to make a house, first thing he has to do is to understand how a house become to exist. in order to have a house, a solid foundation is required. then first things we need to is to find what are the components the house is made of. similarly this section teaches you 3 things
 - what is required to understand dhamma
 - repeatability, on a shedule but effort of creating dedicated time for learn dhamma in a consistant cycle